ansys/pyfluent/doc/source/user_guide/index.rst

     meshing_session = launch_fluent(meshing_mode=True)

-Setting the ``meshing_mode`` argument to ``False`` would launch Fluent in solution mode.
+Setting the ``meshing_mode`` argument to ``False`` launches Fluent in solution mode.

-For more information, see :ref:`ref_user_guide_launch` and the :ref:`ref_launcher_launcher` API topic.
+For more information, see :ref:`ref_user_guide_launch` and the API topic :ref:`ref_launcher_launcher`.

-PyFluent can create and initialize multiple, independent session objects, each providing full access to Fluent capabilities relevant to its current mode (solution or meshing).
+PyFluent can create and initialize multiple, independent session objects.
+Each session object providings full access to Fluent capabilities relevant to the session's current mode (solution or meshing).

 Solution mode session
 ---------------------